EddieKHHo/DaphniaMagna_MA_SV/simMutAccumSV_README.md

 * <em>mut</em> = 3 will introduce heterozygous SVs in all lines and heterozygous SVs -> homozygous reference in the MA line.
 * <em>mut</em> = 4 will introduce homozygous SVs in all lines and SVs mutations of all three types in the MA line.

+Fasta files of the ANC genome with SV mutations will be output as ANC.H1.3.fasta and ANC.H1.3.fasta (if <em>mut</em> = 4, then it will be ANC.H1.3B.fasta and ANC.H2.3B.fasta).
+Fasta files of the MA genome with SV mutations will be output as MA.H1.3.fasta and MA.H1.3.fasta (if <em>mut</em> = 4, then it will be MA.H1.3B.fasta and MA.H2.3B.fasta).

 ### Step 2
-After adding the SV mutations into the genome, pIRS (Hu et al. 2012) is used to add unique SNPs into all descendant lines
+After adding the SV mutations into the genome, pIRS (Hu et al. 2012) is used to generate <em>ncl</em> unmutated descendant lines using the ANC genome as reference and adding SNPs at a specified rate (<em>snp</em>).
+Fasta files of these descendant lines are output as CL{i}.H1.4.snp.fa and CL{i}.H2.4.snp.fa, where {i} goes from 1 to <em>ncl</em>.

+Similarly, SNPs will be added to the focal MA line at a specified rate (<em>snp</em>).
+Fasta files of these MA line is output as MA.H1.4.snp.fa and MA.H2.4.snp.fa.

 ### Step 3
 After all mutations have been simulated, pIRS (Hu et al. 2012) is used to generate paired-end reads with read length <em>rlen</em> and insert size <em>insz</em> at a diploid coverage of <em>x</em>.
+* Reads for the ANC line is simulated using ANC.H1.3.fasta and ANC.H2.3.fasta (ANC.H1.3B.fasta and ANC.H2.3B.fasta, if <em>mut</em> = 4) and output as ANC_1.fq.gz and ANC_2.fq.gz.
-Reads for the ancestral and <em>ncl</em> non-focal descendent lines are simulated using ANC.H1.4.fa and ANC.H2.4.fa while those for the focal MA line are simulated from MA.H1.4.fa and MA.H2.4.fa.
-Reads for all lines are stored as fastq format in step3/.
+* Reads for the CL lines are simulated using CL{i}.H1.4.snp..fa and CL{i}.H2.4.snp.fa and output as CL{i}_1.fq.gz and CL{i}_2.fq.gz.
+* Reads for the MA line is simulated using MA.H1.4.snp.fa and MA.H2.4.snp.fa and output as MA_1.fq.gz and MA_2.fq.gz.

 ## References
 - Hu X, Yuan J, Shi Y, Lu J, Liu B, Li Z, Chen Y, Mu D, Zhang H, Yue Z, Bai F, Li H, Fan W. pIRS: Profile-based illumine pair-end reads simulator.
 Bioinformatics.
 2012;28(11):1533-35.